Wednesday, November 20, 2024

 • It has a 4-pin side mounted mic jack, and yes, if you have another microphone wired for a 4-pin Cobra or Uniden, it'll work fine.
 I'm currently using a Turner Super Sidekick desk microphone on this radio.

 • The radio is programmable and it comes with a programming cable.
-The software is available on the Retevis website
+The software is available on the Retevis website (bottom of the page).

 • If you modify this and use it like a CB you have the option to turn the main display off and only use the channel selector, but you'll lose all other information as well (s/rf meter, whether the NB is on or off, etc.).